eformsignen/eformsignen.github.io/help/chapter7.rst

    -  **Document expiration**: Set the time period in which documents can be sent to external users using this URL.

    -  **Automatically adds contacts**: When sending documents to an external recipient, this option allows the name and contact of the external recipient to be added automatically based on the information the external recipient enters into the document.

    -  **Set password**: Set a verification password that external recipients must enter when viewing the document.
 The password can be the recipient name, a value entered directly by the sender, or a field in the document.

    -  **Password hint**: Set the help message that will be displayed when an external recipient enters a password to view the document.

       |image17|

    -  **Require mobile verification to review documents:** Require external recipients to verify identity using mobile to open the document.
 This feature will incur an extra charge.

       .. note::

          The **Require mobile verification to review documents** feature is available in Korea only.

-   -  **Hide sheets or sections:** You can choose which sheets/sections of the documents are shown to external recipients in the case of
-      Excel documents with two or more sheets and Word documents with two or more sections.
+   -  **Hide sheets or sections:** You can choose which sheets/sections of the documents are shown to external recipients in the case of Excel documents with two or more sheets and Word documents with two or more sections.

       .. tip::

          Hiding sheets or sections of a document with multiple sheets or sections

          When there are multiple sheets or sections in an uploaded document, the **Hide sheets or sections** option can be shown in the external recipient step of the workflow.
 You can choose which sheets/sections can be seen by or hidden to the external recipient.
 You can also choose the person in charge of the step before the external step to choose which sheets/sections can be shown to the external recipient.

          |image18|

-**Complete: Step in which a document is finally completed Workflow Complete**
+**Complete: Step in which a document is finally completed**
    |image19|

    -  **Backup completed documents in external cloud storages**: Allow the document to be stored in external cloud storages connected to eformsign by the administrator or company managers.

    -  **Timestamp the document when completed**: Allow the completed document to be timestamped which proves that the document remains unchanged since that time.
 This feature will incur an extra charge.

 .. _field_fb: